Sabot76/Mar82025/AWSinfraWithTerraform.md

 To verify the setup:

 1. Launch one EC2 instance in a **Public Subnet** → Check internet access (ping `8.8.8.8`).
-2. Launch one EC2 instance in a **Private Subnet** → Should access internet via NAT Gateway.
+2. Launch one EC2 instance in a **Private Subnet** → Should access internet via NAT Gateway..